LiaoLabATDartmouth/liaolabatdartmouth.github.io/_pages/research.md

 ## Direction 1: Metabolic modeling of gut microbiome

-__We aim to develop noval computational models (e.g., constraint-based models and machine learning models) to predict metabolic phenotypes (e.g., uptake and secretion of metabolites) of gut bacteria at both cellular and community levels__.
+__We aim to develop novel computational models (e.g., constraint-based models and machine learning models) to predict metabolic phenotypes (e.g., uptake and secretion of metabolites) of gut bacteria at both cellular and community levels__.
 In particular, we are interested in short-chain fatty acids (SCFAs), which are the main metabolites produced in the colon by bacterial fermentation of dietary fibers and resistant starch.

 __Multiple projects are available in my lab__. __At the cellular level, we are interested in the metabolic regulation of SCFA production.
 We ask how bacterial cells choose among alternative pathways under given nutrient conditions__.
 For accurate prediction of SCFA concentration, what is the best computational model and the minimal input data?
 Is a dynamic flux balance model (knowledge-driven) or a machine learning model (data-driven) better?
 Can we develop a hybrid approach that combines the two types of models (i.e., knowledge-driven machine learning models)?
 Is genomic sequencing data sufficient for SCFA prediction, or is transcriptomic/proteomic data essential?